Skip to main content

 What Is a Wrongful Death Lawsuit?

-It can be understandably difficult, and somewhat uncomfortable, to quantify the economic value of a lost loved one.
-However, many surviving spouses and family members are left financially vulnerable after an unexpected death.
-Many find themselves solely responsible for funeral costs, medical bills, and in some cases the burden of supporting children without a partner.
+It is not uncommon for the families of homicide victims to bring wrongful death lawsuits in civil court.
+These are independent from criminal justice proceedings.
+It's difficult and somewhat uncomfortable to give economic value to a lost loved one.
+But, many surviving spouses and family members are financially vulnerable after an unexpected death.
+Many find themselves solely responsible for funeral costs, medical bills, and the burden of providing financial support to children and dependents without a partner.
 For this reason, some choose to file a wrongful death lawsuit seeking monetary recovery.

 Amount of Recovery in Wrongful Death Lawsuits

-Another key factor is earning capacity, particularly if the victim was supporting a spouse or young children.
-The amount of a settlement will also depend on the nature of the accident or injury that caused the death, and if the victim incurred significant medical bills or endured protracted suffering before death.
-Plaintiffs in a wrongful death lawsuit can seek recovery economic damages, including things like:
+Relevant factors include the victim's age and health at the time of death.
+Another critical factor is earning capacity, especially if the victim supported a spouse or young children.
+The settlement amount will also depend on the nature of the accident or injury that caused the death and if the victim had significant medical bills or endured suffering before death.

-• The decedent's lost income
+• The decedent's lost wages or income

-• Burial and funeral expenses
+• Funeral expenses, cremation, and burial expenses

 • In the case of a spouse or partner, the loss of enjoyment of sexual intimacy, also known as "loss of consortium"